SkriptenMk/I_eW_24-28/files/lektionen_hs25/250903/sockets.md

 python socket_client.py
 ```

-If the script runs, the first thing that happens is the import of the
+Start the server before the client.
+If the server is not running,
+client_socket.connect(...) will raise a ConnectionRefusedError.

-`socket` module.
+When you run the script, Python first imports the `socket` module.

 Next, the `client_program` function is called.
 Inside this function, the
 first thing that happens is the definition of the host address and the